netlify/staticgen/content/projects/bowman.md

 description: A simple static site generator with an integrated toolchain for efficient development and delivery.
 ---

 Bowman is a simple static site generator powered by Node.js, Webpack, and Browsersync.
-Bowman comes with pre-configured scripts to bundle assets, generate markup, and hot-reload pages using the J.E.N. technology core (JSON - data, EJS - templating, Node.js - markup generation).
+Bowman comes with pre-configured scripts to bundle assets, generate markup, and hot-reload pages.
+Pages are generated using the J.E.N. technology core (JSON - data, EJS - templating, Node.js - markup generation).

 ## Features